DOT Sleep Apnea Regulations: What You Need To Know

 Are the DOT sleep apnea policy regulations adequate to promote safety?

 Arguably, the FMCSA does not think so.
 Although the FMCSA has not created any specific DOT sleep apnea regulations or rules, it has expressed its own lack of confidence in its own policy.

 The FMCSA stated in a 2016 notice that “the current guidance is not helpful if the ME [medical examiner] does not have sufficient experience or information to suspect the driver may have OSA, or the driver does not share with the examiner any previous diagnosis that he has the condition.”

-In other words, if the truck driver does not report any symptoms or if no symptoms are detectable by the doctor and/or if the truck driver fails to disclose that he has been diagnosed with sleep apnea, then the condition will undiagnosed and untreated and the truck driver will continue to pose a danger to himself and others.
+In other words, according to the current DOT sleep apnea regulations, if the truck driver does not report any symptoms or if no symptoms are detectable by the doctor and/or if the truck driver fails to disclose that he has been diagnosed with sleep apnea, then the condition will undiagnosed and untreated and the truck driver will continue to pose a danger to himself and others.

 Why isn’t there a formal, official DOT sleep apnea regulation?

 This is a great question.
 Unfortunately, as of today there is no great answer.